 According to the National Institute on Drug Abuse (NIDA), the cost of substance abuse issues in the United States exceeds $600 billion on an annual basis.
 Those who wish to reduce those costs might find it easy to blame those who take drugs.
 After all, the reasoning goes, these people chose to take drugs, and as a result, they should be asked to foot the bill for the drug abuse, or pay some other sort of penalty for their actions.

-For decades, blaming drug-addicted people in this manner was a common method used by medical professionals, family members and the public at large, and it’s likely this blame was responsible for an extensive amount of human suffering.
+For decades, blaming drug-addicted people in this manner was a common method used by medical professionals, family members, and the public at large, and it’s likely this blame was responsible for an extensive amount of human suffering.
 Thankfully, those days have come to an end.
 Experts now know that addictions are medical conditions that begin with changes in the brain, and develop into uncontrollable behaviors.
 In addition, research suggests that addictions can be effectively treated, and people who are impacted can heal.

-An addiction begins with a simple choice.
+Addiction begins with a simple choice.
 A person chooses to take a drink of alcohol, take extra prescription medications or purchase illegal drugs.
 This simple choice is made hundreds of thousands of times, each and every day, and not everyone who chooses to use substances develops addictions to them.
 In fact, some people can abuse all sorts of substances and never develop addictions.
 Their use might be dangerous or unhealthy, but they don’t fit the true definition of addicted people, as they make a choice to use, each and every time, and they have control over their use on some level.
 People who have addictions, on the other hand, have an inability to control their substance abuse.
 Once they start using, they simply cannot stop.

 It’s commonly assumed that people continue their use because they’re secretly hedonistic and attached to the pleasure that drug and alcohol abuse can bring.
 The truth is that many people who abuse drugs don’t feel any pleasure at all from their use and abuse.
 Many know that their substance abuse is destructive, and they truly want to quit.
 However, the drug use has become such an integral part of the person’s life that the person might not know how to quit.
 It’s a bit like asking a person to stop breathing.
 Even if the person wants to stop, actually stopping is difficult if not impossible.
 Studies have shown that many people who do not quit abusing drugs don’t stop because they simply don’t know how to make the transition.
 For example, a study of heroin-abusing teenagers found that while about half knew about drug addiction programs, most felt that issues of housing, finance and relationships would keep them from achieving success.
 These users simply can’t fathom a way out of their addictions.